Director of 'musicals with guns' B-movies Seijun Suzuki dead at 93 | The Japan Times

 But his work, sometimes derided as strange and hard to understand, wasn’t for everyone.

-Kinema-Junposha, which publishes movie-related magazines and books, said Suzuki was fired in 1968 after releasing his gangster opus “Branded to Kill.
+Kinema-Junposha, which publishes movie-related magazines and books, said Suzuki was fired in 1968 after releasing his gangster opus “Branded to Kill.”

-Nikkatsu’s president deemed his films to be “incomprehensible.
+Nikkatsu’s president deemed his films to be “incomprehensible.”

 Suzuki did not return to filmmaking for a decade, despite an outcry from his colleagues and fans as well as court proceedings.